GIXLabs/rccars/README.md

 - 4 male headers
 - 1 pair of tires
 - 1 pingpong ball
-- Custom built rc car body
+- Custom built RC car body (you will design this)

 # Instructions for building the RC car